davidlonjon/vagrant-salt-lamp/README.md

 It is unlikely to work on Windows.

 ## Todo
+  Possible add the following to the setup:
   - Add Webgind
   - Add Jenkins
   - Add Capestrano
   - Add fabric
+  - Redis

 ## Credits
   This project and code have been directly inspired by or copied from: